-In order to ensure that our published statistics continue to meet high standards of trustworthiness and quality for our users, the measures "re-determinations as a percentage of all decisions processed" and "re-determinations which are allowed or partially allowed as a percentage of all decisions processed" have been removed from this publication until further options can be explored [Table 24].
+In order to ensure that our published statistics continue to meet high standards of trustworthiness and quality for our users, the measures "re-determinations as a percentage of all decisions processed" and "re-determinations which are allowed or partially allowed as a percentage of all decisions processed" were removed from the previous publication and this remains the case until further options can be explored.
 Until this exercise is completed, we cannot put a timescale on when an alternative solution may be available.

+For more information, please see our Data and Methodology Changes document which details ongoing data issues and revisions made to the statistics.
 As with all our statistics, we encourage users to get in touch if they have any feedback regarding these statistics or any ongoing continuous improvement.